MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 * **User-assigned**: A user-assigned managed identity is a standalone Azure resource.
 Multiple user-assigned identities can be assigned to your cluster.

-Select one of the following tabs to assign the preferred managed identity type to your cluster.
+Select one of the following tabs to set up the preferred managed identity type.

 ### [User-assigned](#tab/user-assigned)

-1. Follow the steps to [Add a user-assigned identity](configure-managed-identities-cluster.md#add-a-user-assigned-identity).
-Save the **Object (principal) ID** for later use.
+1. Follow the steps to [Add a user-assigned identity](configure-managed-identities-cluster.md#add-a-user-assigned-identity) to your cluster, and save the **Object (principal) ID** for later use.

 1. Run the following [.alter-merge managed_identity policy](kusto/management/alter-merge-managed-identity-policy-command.md) command.
 This command sets a [managed identity policy](kusto/management/managed-identity-policy.md) on the cluster that allows the managed identity to be used with external tables.
-Replace `<objectId>` with the managed identity **Object (principal) ID** from the previous step.
+Replace `<objectId>` with the **Object (principal) ID** from the previous step.

     ```kusto
     .alter-merge cluster policy managed_identity ```[